 Thrives in areas with hot temperatures.

-If you are looking for a workhorse cover crop look no further than vetch.
+If you are looking for a workhorse cover crop, look no further than vetch.
 Few legumes contribute as much nitrogen or biomass to the garden.
-Vetch produces an abundance of vining stems and fine foliage that help protect soils from wind and rain while improving structure and adding nutrients.
-Plant vetch as a cover crop or green manure and reap the rewards.
+Vetch produces an abundance of vining stems and fine foliage that help protect soils from wind and rain, while improving structure and adding nutrients.
+Plant vetch as a cover crop or green manure and reap the rewards of healthy, thriving soil.

 All plants need nitrogen to grow.
 Nitrogen is an essential component of proteins, DNA, and chlorophyll, the compound used to power photosynthesis.
 Without nitrogen plants could not produce or use energy and life as we know it would not exist.
 Luckily, our atmosphere is composed of 78% nitrogen.
 But plants can’t use nitrogen from the air.
 That’s where legumes come in.